jeremeamia/iter8/README.md

 Finally, I've also taken ideas from the [Laravel Collections][laravel] library, and though I also have similar functions, my implementations very greatly as they are founded upon generators, not arrays.
-This means that random access of values Iter8 collections is not supported.
+This means that random array access of values in Iter8 collections is not supported.

 [iter]: https://github.com/nikic/iter
 [ReactiveX]: http://reactivex.io/